 - pain or cavities/decay related to the back wall of the 2nd molar

 - pain or cavities/decay in the wisdom teeth

 - shifting of teeth and a corresponding change in the way your “bite” feels

 - formation of aggressive cysts and abnormalities around unerupted 3rd molars

 Removal of impacted 3rd molars is carried out either prophylactically or as an emergency procedure when infection develops.
 There are 2 main reasons why Dentists recommend 3rd molar extraction early in teenage years (and before related problems arise).

-The first is that, between 12-16, wisdom tooth roots are still small and undeveloped.
-They are far away from major nerves and arteries.
-Waiting to extract these teeth until they are more developed increases the risk of post-operative nerve damage.
+The first is that, between 12-16, wisdom tooth roots are early in their development.
+These roots are small and far away from major nerves and arteries.
+Waiting to extract these teeth until further in development increases the risk of post-operative nerve damage.
 The second reason for early prophylactic removal is that you maintain more jawbone during healing.
 Patients who wait until there 30s or 40s to remove wisdom teeth typically experience significant bone loss and recession behind there 2nd molars.
 This leads to root exposure and intense temperature sensitivity.
 Patients undergoing wisdom tooth extraction in there teenage years do not typically have this same experience.